ppsahu/Research-Assistant-Backend/README.md

-# 🧠 Research Assistant Backend | Spring-Boot, Java
+# 🧠 AI Powered Research Assistant Backend | Spring-Boot, Java

 This is the backend API for the **Research Assistant Chrome Extension**, a productivity tool designed to help users capture, organize, and retrieve research notes, web highlights, and ideas directly from the browser.